AliciaFrederick/Call-of-the-Netherdeep/content/Adventure Log/Session 17.md

 We go to speak with Steve, Ilena pays him well, includes insurance.
 Steve implies that he used to work for Ilena’s father.
 We find out from Steve that the day Ilena was injured, her father was boarding another ship to negotiate the release of her mother, who was being held captive.
 The same cannon blast that injured Ilena killed her mother on the other ship, and was fired after the call for parley.

 Perjeon goes to sulk in his room.
 He was the one who over-packed and misfired that cannon while Ilena was standing too close.
 He knew he had injured Ilena, but the news of her mother's death, and the fact that parley had already been called, were previously unknown to him.
 Now he understands why Ilena is so angry with him.

 The rest of the group goes to speak with Anya.
 Thrast gains the respect of Anya through a strong handshake.
 Anya has tattoos.
 She reveals that Ilena had done her a favor in the past and that is why Anya works for Ilena.

 We arrive at Shamal, there is no skyport so we have to land a bit outside of town along a road.
 We get off the skyship.
 There is a walled city with a gate that has a line of people and camels being checked by guards.
 Ilena gives the guards a slip of paper and they let us through.
 It’s late.
 Ilena takes us to the Jeweled Crab (inn) for the night.
 We sleep.

 When we wake up Ilena is gone, but Steve and Anya are eating breakfast.
 We join them.
 We buy some potions.
 Ilena meets up with us again.

 We go to see Ilena’s contact.
 We go to sit in a booth and a person appears next to Ilena that looks like her.
 It’s her sister, Natalia.
 Perjeon is threatened by Ilena and forced to produce the map that he took from his father’s records.
 Ilena’s sister has an overlay that matches with the map that tells us where the shipwreck and the temple is located.

 Perjeon asks to speak with Ilena and Natalia alone.
 He apologizes to them for what happened with the cannon in the past.
 Natalia forgives him, but Ilena is not ready to release her anger towards him.

-We board to the ship that Ilena has booked passage on and set sail.
+We board the ship that Ilena has booked passage on and set sail down the coast.

 %%